benduong2001/benduong2001.github.io/index.md

 # About Me

 Hello, I am **Benson Duong**.
 I am a Data Science student at the University of California, San Diego, learning about the fields of data science, analysis, statistics, and machine learning.
-I have a recurring interest in social data, and several projects of mines look into the social aspects of business data or map data.
+My projects and work have a recurring interest in social data, looking into business data or map data.

 [Resume](BensonDuongLtxResumeV13.pdf)